Belgian Congo: Independence

-Political maneuvering ahead of the elections resulted in the emergence of three political alliances: a coalition of the federalistic nationalists consisting of six separatist parties or organizations, two of which were ABAKO and the MNC—Kalonji; the centralist MNC—Lumumba; and that of Moïse Tshombe, the strongman of Katanga, who wanted to preserve the business interests of the Union Minière (as Kalonji did with respect to the diamond exploitations in Kasaï).
+Political maneuvering ahead of the elections resulted in the emergence of three political alliances: a coalition of the federalistic nationalists consisting of six separatist parties or organisations, two of which were ABAKO and the MNC—Kalonji; the centralist MNC—Lumumba; and that of Moïse Tshombe, the strongman of Katanga, who wanted to preserve the business interests of the Union Minière (as Kalonji did with respect to the diamond exploitations in Kasaï).
 The parliamentary elections resulted in a divided political landscape, with both the regionalist factions—chief among them ABAKO—and the nationalist parties such as the MNC, doing well.
 A compromise arrangement was forced through, with Kasa-Vubu becoming the first president of the Republic of the Congo, and Lumumba its first head of government.
 As planned scarcely five months earlier, the hand-over ceremony by the Belgians took place on time on 30 June 1960 at the new residence of the Governor-General of the Belgian Congo in Léopoldville.

 One week later, a rebellion broke out within the Force Publique against its officers, who were still predominantly Belgian.
-This was a catalyst for disturbances arising all over the Congo, mainly instigated by dissatisfied soldiers and radicalized youngsters.
+This was a catalyst for disturbances arising all over the Congo, mainly instigated by dissatisfied soldiers and radicalised youngsters.
 In many areas, their violence specifically targeted European victims.
 Within weeks, the Belgian military and later a United Nations intervention force evacuated the largest part of the more than 80,000 Belgians who were still working and living in the Congo.